-To standardize the grading of the tests and the labs, rubrics were established.
+To standardize the grading of the tests and the labs for the Fall 2015 implementation, rubrics were established.
 For the tests, each instructor graded the tests for their own class following the established rubrics.
 The labs for both sections were graded by the same student assistant.
 For the homework assignments, grading was not standardized.